Allaby-lab/PIA/README.txt

 Before running PIA, use PIA_index_maker.pl to build DBM index files from names.dmp and nodes.dmp:
 >perl PIA_index_maker.pl
 This will take a few minutes.
 You will need to make new index files if you update the .dmp files (do this when you update the BLAST database) or if you want to run the PIA on a new machine.
 The index files do not transfer between machines (something to do with the DB_File module).

+If you get an error like this:
+"Cannot open Reference_files/nodes.dmp.dbm_test0.fasta.read_infoaaa: Inappropriate file type or format" Try making DBM files on your current machine.

 Running PIA